 On the create request screen, for Application, again select 'Google Maps'.

 Your API Key should populate automatically.
 If not, then add your Google Places API key from earlier.

 For Endpoint, select 'Find details for a place id'.

-Enter a Name for your request, e.g. 'Import Place Details'.
-Then click 'Save & Continue'.
+For the Name of your request, enter 'Import Place Details'.
+Then click 'Save & Continue' in the bottom right.

 A modal will open where we can create the table reference.
 For Place id, select 'Place id'.
 For Run on every record in view, select 'Needs details'.
 Then Click 'Confirm'.